moleculer-java/moleculer-java-jmx/README.md

 # License

-moleculer-java-jmx is available under the [MIT license](https://tldrlegal.com/license/mit-license).
+This project is available under the [MIT license](https://tldrlegal.com/license/mit-license).